njustkmg/OMML/README_en.md

 OMML mainly based on on PyTorch, compatible with Paddle version, aiming to provide modal joint learning and cross-modal learning algorithm model libraries, providing efficient solutions for processing multi-modal data such as images and texts, which promote applications of multi-modal machine learning.

 Group of OMML:
-- KMG Group
+- NJUST KMG Group
-- Baidu TIC Department
+Yangyang Guoweili
-- Baidu Deep Learning Platform [Paddle](https://www.paddlepaddle.org.cn/) Department
+Baoran Zhangyuxuan Xiwenjuan

 Authors of OMML: